ARM-software/psa-api/doc/ext-pake/api/pake.rst

     This is J-PAKE as defined by :RFC-title:`8236`, instantiated with the following parameters:

     *   The group can be either an elliptic curve or defined over a finite field.
-    *   Schnorr NIZK proof as defined by :RFC-title:`8235`, using the same group as the J-PAKE algorithm.
+    *   Schnorr Non-Interactive Zero-Knowledge Proof (NIZKP) as defined by :RFC-title:`8235`, using the same group as the J-PAKE algorithm.
     *   A cryptographic hash function.

+    J-PAKE does not confirm the shared secret key that results from the key exchange.

     To select these parameters and set up the cipher suite, initialize a `psa_pake_cipher_suite_t` object, and call the following functions in any order: